 Samoa Country Report

-There is no known militant opposition to the government or connections to transnational terrorist networks.
+There is no known militant opposition to the government or connections to any transnational terrorist networks.

-There is a low risk of communal violence or unrest in Samoa.
+The risk of communal violence or unrest in Samoa is negligible.
 Very rare labour protests in the capital Apia are usually peaceful.
 The most likely cause of social unrest is investment projects that threaten customary land rights.
 In the three-year outlook, there is a possible risk of traditional landowners coming into conflict with the government on this issue.

 Vaccinations required to enter the country